gbl08ma/utilities/README.md

 The calculator lock function will guide you through the process of setting a password, the first time you use it.
 You can contact gbl08ma if for some reason you wish to disable this function (be prepared to follow instructions in a very exact way).

-The CPU clock adjustment tool and the Add-In Manager only become available when the "Show advanced tools" setting is enabled.
+The Add-In Manager only becomes available when the "Show advanced tools" setting is enabled.
 The Add-In manager is unstable because of technical limitations, and may cause system errors.
 If you see a System Error, you should try pressing Menu and then 1 to try to dismiss it, or you can press EXIT to reboot the calculator.
-99% of the times no data is lost or serious damage is done in the event of System Errors.
+Other thing that may happen with the Add-In Manager is that all add-ins will be gone from the Main Menu.
+If this happens, reboot the calculator to make them appear again.

 ## Checking for updates
 Utilities, like most software, receives updates from time to time.
-Starting with the v1.2 release, Utilities includes a little function that, assuming the calculator's clock is adjusted, will remind you to check for updates after a certain date in the future.
+Utilities includes a little function that, assuming the calculator's clock is adjusted, will remind you to check for updates after a certain date in the future.
 However, you do not need to wait for that message to appear.
 You should check for updates to Utilities periodically, to ensure you have the greatest feature pack and the most stable version.
 To check for new versions, you should visit the following page:

 [http://gbl08ma.com/casio-prizm-software/](http://gbl08ma.com/casio-prizm-software/)